Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-2.md

 # Eloquence and Elegance

 - Known for elegant writing and handwriting
-- Inspired the creation of <span v-mark.circle.orange="4">Dijkstra Regular font</span>
+- Inspired the creation of Dijkstra Regular font

 ---
 layout: image-left
 image: assets/people/wirth.webp
-clicks: 4
 ---

 # Niklaus Wirth